diablodale/dp.kinect2/.github/ISSUE_TEMPLATE/bug_report.md

 ## Max console output

+When you set `@verbose 1` as requested above, additional debug messages were sent to the Max console.
+Please replace the list below with those messages from your Max console.

 ```
-When you set `@verbose 1`, additional debug messages were sent to the Max console.
-Please copy and paste here...
-1. The first group of messages from dp.kinect2 which provide version information and settings.
+1. First group of messages which provide version
+   information and settings.
-2. Include any diagnostic messages you find related to your issue.
-They will be in yellow/red color.
+2. All diagnostic messages related to your issue.
+   They are often yellow or red.
 ```